waytrade/ib-api-service/README.md

 Building a client:

-The ib-api-service interface is completely described by via [OpenAPI](https://swagger.io/specification/).
+The ib-api-service interface is completely described via [OpenAPI](https://swagger.io/specification/).
 It provides a SwaggerUI at '/' and a openapi.json on `/openapi.json` or from [Packages](https://github.com/waytrade/ib-api-service/packages/770607):

     yarn add @waytrade/ib-api-service